azavea/raster-vision/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+Note: this project is under development and is not in an easily usable form at the moment.

 ## Object Detection on Aerial and Satellite Imagery

 This project provides a set of scripts for training and running object detection models on aerial and satellite imagery.
 In traditional object detection, each image is a small PNG file and contains a few objects.
 In contrast, when working with satellite and aerial imagery, each image is a set of very large GeoTIFF files and contains hundreds of objects that are sparsely distributed.
 In addition, annotations and predictions are represented in geospatial coordinates using GeoJSON files.